mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/aws/nodepools/scale/index.md

 ## Scaling Node Pools

 While you can run [Cluster Autoscaler](../cluster-autoscaler), you can also manually scale your node pools up or down when you need more finite control over your environment.
 For example, if you require 10 machines to run a process, you can manually set the scaling to run those 10 machines only.
-However, if also using the Cluster Autoscaler, you must stay within your miniumum and maximum bounds.
+However, if also using the Cluster Autoscaler, you must stay within your minimum and maximum bounds.

 ### Scaling Up Node Pools